eanyanwu006/softether-ad-sccm-lab/README.md

-# softether-ad-sccm-lab
-A virtual IT lab project using Windows Server 2022, SoftEther VPN, and SCCM for remote domain setup, client management, and connectivity testing.

-Here’s the complete README.md — everything combined, polished, and formatted for GitHub.
-You can copy all of this and paste it directly into your README editor on GitHub.

-⸻

 # SoftEther VPN and SCCM Remote Domain Lab

-A virtual IT lab project using **Windows Server 2022**, **SoftEther VPN**, and **SCCM** for remote domain setup, client management, and connectivity testing.
+A virtual IT lab project using Windows Server 2022, SoftEther VPN**, and SCCM for remote domain setup, client management, and connectivity testing.

----

 ## Overview

-This project demonstrates how to build a remote management environment using **SoftEther VPN**, **Active Directory (AD)**, and **System Center Configuration Manager (SCCM)**.
+This project demonstrates how to build a remote management environment using **SoftEther VPN**, Active Directory (AD)**, and System Center Configuration Manager (SCCM).
-It simulates how an IT administrator manages Windows clients from a corporate network while the client connects securely over the internet through VPN.
+It simulates how an IT administrator manages Windows clients from a corporate network while the clients connect securely over the internet through a VPN.

----

-## Objectives
+Objectives

 - Set up a Windows Server 2022 domain controller.
 - Configure SoftEther VPN for remote access.